nipunyatawara-dev/Billcraft-invoice-manager/README.md

 ![](assets/01-dashboard.png)

-* Revenue collected, pending invoices, and overdue totals at a glance
+* Outstanding revenue, total collected, and month-over-month growth at a glance
-* Paid ratio and recent billing activity
+* Recent invoices with paid, partially paid, and overdue states
+* Expected cashflow chart with receivable vs payable breakdown
 * Quick actions to create invoices, log expenses, and add clients
-* Command palette for fast navigation across the app
+* Command palette (`⌘K`) for fast navigation across the app

 <a name="invoices"></a>